sharonpaul604-wq/powerbi-sales-dashboard/README.md

 - What percentage of sales come from Wholesale vs WooCommerce?
 - Which region is the strongest market?
 - How did sales trend month over month in Q1 2024?
+- What is the average order value?
+- How much revenue does each unit generate?

 ---